 The name Aegina means ‘pigeon island’, which it was dubbed by early Phoenician settlers.
-Today Aegina Town (above) is an elegant place, even when packed with holidaymaking Athenians out for the weekend.
-The town has many elegant 19th-century mansions, which testify to a prosperous past due in large part to maritime trade.
+Today Aegina Town is an elegant place, even when packed with holidaymaking Athenians out for the weekend.
+The town has many beautiful 19th-century mansions, which testify to a prosperous past due in large part to maritime trade.

 During Greece’s Classical period Aegina was a major rival to Athens, and was in fact the first place in Europe to make its own silver coins, a currency that was adapted throughout the whole of Greece.
 The town was briefly the capital of Greece, in 1828, which certainly seems rather odd if you compare it with Athens today.